equinixmetal-archive/docs-packet-legacy/guides/02-devops/03-deploy-flynn-on-packet.md

 <!-- <meta>
 {
     "title": "Deploy Flynn on Packet",
-    "description": "Deploy Flynn on Packet",
-    "tag": ["Flynn"],
+    "description": "Lelarn the basics of why you'd want a platform, how to install Flynn on Packet, and the basics of deploying your apps and managing databases.", "tag": ["Flynn"],
     "seo-title": "Deploy Flynn on Bare Metal - Packet Technical Guides", "seo-description": "Deploy Flynn on Packet",